hrishim/llvl_prog1_book/src/functions.md

  lsr w1, w1, #1    //Divide the result by 2
 ```

-In the assembly code we expect that the value of n (an unsigned integer) should be made available in register w0.
+In the assembly code above we expect the value of n (an unsigned integer) to be made available in register w0.
 The three lines above will then compute the sum of integers from 1-n and place the result in w1.
-Note that to divide by 2 we use the lsr (right shift) instruction.
-If you do not understand how the lsr instruction is equivalent to division, review the chapters on binary arithmetic and integer instructions.
+Note that to divide by 2 we use the `lsr` (right shift) instruction.
+If you do not understand how the `lsr` instruction is equivalent to division, review the chapters on binary arithmetic and integer instructions.

 Now back to the complex (hypothetical) program we were developing...

-We want to compute the sum of n integers at different points in our program.
-At each instance we want to compute the sum up to a different n.
+We want to compute the sum of *n* integers at different points in our program.
+The value of *n* also changes at each instance.
 Sometimes the sum of numbers from 1-6, sometimes from 1-22 and later in the program 1-n (where n can be a different number).
-Example of the really large program:
+Below is an example of the really large program:

 ```armasm
 //Lots of complicated scientific computations